 The purpose of the Society for Cultural Astronomy in the American Southwest (SCAAS) is to advance the study and practice of cultural astronomy in the American Southwest.
 The Society is committed to recognizing significant contributions to knowledge and the importance of research, professional standards and excellence in the study of cultural astronomy, effective dissemination and presentation of cultural astronomy knowledge, and innovation and originality of approach.

 The American Southwest was one of the early and fruitful areas of cultural astronomy study, and remains so to this day.
-However, the opportunity for professional and avocational archaeoastronomers to share their research has been limited.
-To mark the International Year of Astronomy 2009, and to provide a forum to promote research and a better understanding of the cultural significance of astronomical knowledge among American Southwest cultures, the first biennial Conference on Archaeoastronomy of the American Southwest was held from June 11-13, 2009.
+However, the opportunity for professional and avocational cultural astronomers to share their research has been limited.
+To mark the International Year of Astronomy 2009, and to provide a forum to promote research and a better understanding of the cultural significance of astronomical knowledge among American Southwest cultures, past and present.
+The first biennial Conference on Archaeoastronomy of the American Southwest was held from June 11-13, 2009.
 The theme of the conference, held in Camp Verde, Arizona, was "Creating Sustainability in American Southwest Archaeoastronomy Research."

 The proceedings from the 2009 Conference have been published as Volume 23 of the Journal of Astronomy in Culture by the University of Texas Press.
 To purchase Volume 23, visit their website.